brylevkirill/notes/Natural Language Processing.md

 ----

-  ["A Paradigm for Situated and Goal-Driven Language Learning"](#a-paradigm-for-situated-and-goal-driven-language-learning-gauthier-mordatch) by Jon Gauthier and Igor Mordatch `paper`
+  ["A Paradigm for Situated and Goal-Driven Language Learning"](#a-paradigm-for-situated-and-goal-driven-language-learning-gauthier-mordatch) by Jon Gauthier and Igor Mordatch `paper` `summary`
 >	"We outlined a paradigm for grounded and goal-driven language learning in artificial agents.
 The paradigm is centered around a utilitarian definition of language understanding, which equates language understanding with the ability to cooperate with other language users in real-world environments.
 This position demotes language from its position as a separate task to be solved to one of several communicative tools agents might use to accomplish their real-world goals."

   ["On 'Solving Language'"](http://foldl.me/2016/solving-language/) by Jon Gauthier